-My highest goals in life - 1) To be the undisputed king of silliness, champion of goofiness, and be at the pinnacle of quirkiness (it's a tough one), 2) To consistently love the work I do, 3) To never forget (be always thankful) that I am where I am, because of the people in my life.
-OK, now read further and have a good time.
+My highest goals in life - 1) To be the undisputed king of silliness, champion of goofiness, and be at the pinnacle of quirkiness (it's a tough one), 2) To consistently love the work I do, 3) To cherish the ones whom I have known (even fleetingly) over the years.

 A Friendly Note - The summary is long - and your suggested edits will be highly appreciated.

 Note 2 : I'm looking to befriend (as in good honest friendship that provides intellectual companionship which we would cherish for years) single women AND if I come across that sweet-heart who will make me log-out forever from dating websites than that will be wonderful.

 Around my watercooler - These are thoughts and trivia stuff going on in my life posted under the "Journal" tab.
-My editorial staff (me) has decided to take this tab out of publication.
+OKC has decided to take this tab out of publication.

 Chronology - present going into past.
 I am a scientist by profession.
 I have lived more than 40 % of my life in the United States Of America.
 I completed graduate school in USA.
 Before that I lived in India, the country of my birth.
 I studied undergrad in India.
 People and cultures always fascinated me.
 When I was a kid, I often had dreams of being on an airplane and visiting distant countries.
 Whether I like it or not, growing up in India in a vastly different socio-economic environment will make me seem come across as unconventional (this is true for almost anyone who moves away from HOME after their formative years).
 Being unconventional (often a plus, but not always) is a product of experiences bygone.

 You And Me What is it that will inspire a communication between me and you - two complete and random strangers?